 If you’re like me, and you find yourself with way too much on your plate-let some things go.
 Sit down and take stock of everything you have to do and all of the projects you’ve committed to and decide which ones you MUST keep and which ones you should probably let go of.
 It doesn’t have to be super detailed, but it needs to be clear to you what you’ve got on your plate and how to handle it.

 I recommend sitting down and making a list of all of the things you need/want to be doing and compare it with a list of all the things you’re actually doing, then adjust as needed.
 It’s definitely fine to let some things go in order to achieve more of what you want to be doing and reach your goals.

 If you’re starting to feel overwhelmed and stressed out with all you have to accomplish, get some help.
+There is help online for you, medications and calming products for example.
+I found some good CBD sites which I’ve heard really help to calm and destress your brain, for instance these sites sell white label nootropics which are said to be good for mental health, or bad mental states.
+This might be something that can help you out.
 If it’s your daily life, ask your partner/friend/family member to assist with a few things.
 If it’s your day job (assuming you have one aside from blogging) get a coworker to take on some responsibility for a while.
 If it’s blogging, there are a few things you can do to lighten your load.

 Hire a Virtual Assistant

 That’s right, there are lots of fantastic VAs out there looking for work, and while it may up your monetary expenses, it definitely lowers the expense your body/anxiety has to put out.
 I’m so grateful for my VA and her help completing some of the threads in my groups.

 Request Guest Posts